From cleaning wounds to repelling plague, lavender has a myriad of uses throughout the centuries. It’s now quite a common garden plant in the UK.

 When God kicked Adam and Eve out of the Garden of Evil, they took lavender with them.
 Though given how many purposes it has, that was an intelligent choice on their part.

-When a woman washes Jesus’ feet, the lotion she applies contains lavender (aka spikenard).
-His mother Mary hung his drying clothes on a lavender bush and apparently transferred his scent to the plant.
-It’s so popular in the Bible that Christians even made crosses of lavender to protect themselves from evil.
+When a woman washes Jesus’ feet, the lotion she applies contains lavender.
+His mother Mary hung his swaddling clothes on a lavender bush and apparently transferred his scent to the plant.
+Lavender came to represent cleanliness and purity as a result (Gray 2015: 112).

 The Medicinal Uses of Lavender